Acourtia thurberi, Thurber's Desertpeony

 Family: Asteraceae, Sunflower Family

 Recorded Range: Acourtia thurberi is native to the southwestern United States and northwest Mexico.
 In the United States it is limited in distribution to AZ and NM.
 In Arizona it is found in much of the southern part of the state and Mohave County.
-In New Mexico it can be found in the southwestern part of the state.
+In Mexico it can be found in Chihuahua, Durango and Sonora.

 U.S. Weed Information: No data available.